EmergentMind/nix-config/README.md

 ---

+Watch NixOS related videos on my (YouTube channel)[https://www.youtube.com/@Emergent_Mind].

 ## Feature Highlights

 - Flake-based multi-host, multi-user NixOS and Home-Manager configurations
   - Core configs for hosts and users
-  - Modular, optional configs for user and host-specifc needs
+  - Modular, optional configs for user and host-specific needs
 - Secrets management via sops-nix and a private nix-secrets repo which is included as a flake input
+- Automated remote-bootstrapping of NixOS, nix-config, and nix-secrets
-- Multiple Yubikey detection
+- Multiple YubiKey device handling and agent forwarding
-- Basic NixOs and Home-Manager build automation
+- Basic NixOs and Home-Manager build automation recipes

-The roadmap of additional features is laid across funtionally thematic stages that can be viewed, along with short term objectives, in the [Roadmap of TODOs](docs/TODO.md).
+The roadmap of additional features is laid across functionally thematic stages that can be viewed, along with short term objectives, in the [Roadmap of TODOs](docs/TODO.md).

 Completed features will be added here as each stage is complete.